calebjacob/express-vue/app/frontend/js/README.md

 A component that should only ever have a single instance at any one time (main header, main footer, etc).

-## Composables

-All Vue composistion modules live here.
-These modules are designed share re-usable code and state throughout the whole codebase.

 ## Helpers

 Simple and reusable helper methods can live here.
 For example, you might have a `dollars()` helper method, which would format a number in to a US dollar format `dollars(4.2) > "$4.20"`.

+## Modules

+All Vue composistion modules live here.
+These modules are designed share re-usable code and state throughout the whole codebase.

 ## Services